 - The transport of the product to the customer shall be described in the reference PCR, which should reflect the actual situation to the best extent possible.
 The following priority should be used: - 1.
 Actual transportation distances and types. - 2.
-Calculated as the average distance of a product of that product type transported by different means of transport modes. - 3.
-Calculated as a fixed long transport, such as 1 000 km transport by lorry or 10 000 km by airplane, according to product type.
+Calculated as the average distance of a product of that product type transported by different means of transport modes.

-3 The residual electricity mix is the mix when all contract-specific electricity that has been sold to other customers has been subtracted from the total production mix of the electricity supplier.
+&lt;sup>3 The residual electricity mix is the mix when all contract-specific electricity that has been sold to other customers has been subtracted from the total production mix of the electricity supplier.

-- Transportation from the shop or retail to the consumer home may be considered.
+- 3. Calculated by the means of default data: 10 000 km by ship from the production plant to the main destination country, 500 km from the port to the distribution centre by lorry and 1000 km to the retailer by lorry. - Transportation from the shop or retail to the consumer home may be considered.
 If so, the following data shall be used (Source: European Commission, Product Environmental Footprint Category Rules Guidance, v.
 6.3, May 2018): - 62%: 5 km, by passenger car. - 5%: 5 km round trip, by van. - 33%: no impact modelled. - If the product needs a cold storage for preserving its shelf life, the environmental impacts related to this process shall be estimated.
-If no primary data are available, the energy consumption due to cold storage shall be estimated using the approach described in detail in Appendix A. Any deviations from this approach is possible but it shall be declared in the LCA (with description of the main hypotheses) and in the EPD. - Scenarios for the end-of-life stage shall be technically and economically practicable and compliant with current regulations in the relevant geographical region based on the geographical scope of the EPD.
-Key assumptions regarding the end-of-life stage scenario shall be documented.
+If no primary data are available, the energy consumption due to cold storage shall be estimated using the approach described in detail in Appendix.
+Any deviation from this approach is possible but it shall be declared in the LCA (with description of the main hypotheses) and in the EPD. - If the product requires cooking before consumption, the cooking method, time, and energy source assumed in the modelling shall be stated in the EPD.
+Below are suggested assumptions for the total energy used during the cooking of fish, with the assumed cooking times are shown in brackets (Barilla Centre for Food & Nutrition, 2016). - Pan (cooking time= 10 minutes): 0.50 kWh - Boiled fish (cooking time= 5 minutes): 1.00 kWh - Fish soup (cooking time= 1 hour): 3.75 kWh - Oven grilled (cooking time= 10 minutes): 0.74 kWh - Microwave (cooking time= 10 minutes): 0.20kWh